spanoselias/TestingSQLCompliance/README.md

 The goals of this implementation are:

-* Random Query Generator
+* Random Query Generator Engine

-* Compare Result Engine
+* Compare Database Results Engine